googlearchive/appengine-java-vm-guestbook-extras/README.md

 As you see, you need to become familiar with the Docker system in terms of running, stopping or accessing the log of a container.

+**Note for IDE users**: If you are using NetBeans or Eclipse, you can stop the Cloud SDK run session with a click on the little RED icon that stop a process in the IDE terminal view.
+There is also a RED icon button in Android Studio and Intellij, but this one will not stop correctly the Cloud SDK: The docker containers will not be stopped and you need to stop them from the command line.
+You can instead execute the Maven command from CLI or the IDES to safely stop the running processes:

+    $ mvn appengine:gcloud_app_run_stop

 ### Deploy Your Application ###

 Next, try deploying your application to production.